kc611/mlir-tutorials/tutorials/1. Simple Arithmetic in MLIR/README.md

 }
 ```

 and save it in a file `test_fma.mlir`.
-This will serve as the highest dialect of our compiler pipeline for this tutorial.
+This will serve as the highest dialect of our compiler pipeline for this tutorial and will be lowered using multiple pass optimizations.

-As we can see, this is a function represented by `@test_fma()` returning a 64-bit floating-point or an`f64` type value.
+We can see that the function represented by `@test_fma()` returns a 64-bit floating-point or an`f64` type value as declared within its type definition:

 ```
 func.func @test_fma() -> f64 {}
 ```

+This declaration uses the `func` dialect which is one of the built-in dialects within MLIR framework.
+(See [`FuncOps`](https://mlir.llvm.org/docs/Dialects/Func/#funcfunc-funcfuncop) for more details) For simple visualizations imagine the dialects as built-in packages/standard libraries within MLIR that holds abstractions of logic which can be mapped onto a different form of abstraction representing the same logic.

 Within the function we declare 3 variables `%arg1`, `%arg2` and `%arg3` each being a constant of type `f64`.